-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 5.3 - Explore Micro Grids City Manager's Office Manager's anager's Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 5.3 - Explore Micro Grids City Manager's Office Community Development Public Works Information Technology 1.
 Explore partnership opportunities with public and private organizations to advance renewable energy solutions (e.g., micro grids) to provide more reliable and redundant electrical infrastructure to support business attraction efforts.
-FY23-FY25 TBD Exploring the feasibility of a Microgrid in collaboration with Fairfield Suisun Sewer District 2.
-Identify opportunities to leverage local infrastructure investments for state and federal grant funding.
-FY23-FY25 Not Started QL 5.4 - Build partnerships with Suisun Valley Vintners to grow agritourism Community Development City Manager's Office 1.
-Establish partnerships to create mutual benefit with vintners and the City.
+FY23-FY25 TBD Exploring the feasibility of a Microgrid in collaboration with Fairfield Suisun Sewer District.
+Larsen and Toubro (LNT) Feasibility study provided for review in February 2025.
+Returned feedback to check if additional baseline data would change opportunities.
+Awaiting final assessment from LNT as of March 2025.
+2. Identify opportunities to leverage local infrastructure investments for state and federal grant funding.
+FY23-FY25 QL 5.4 - Build partnerships with Suisun Valley Vintners to grow agritourism Community Development City Manager's Office Establish partnerships to create mutual benefit with vintners and the City.
 FY24-FY26 TBD With the adoption of the new General Plan update in December 2024 and the inclusion of policies to better facilitate the City supporting the efforts of the County and others in the Suisun Valley, engagement can now grow as opportunities present themselves according to the vision approved by the City Council.
+Downtown Develo opment OBJECTIVES DD 1 - Increase Re sidential Housi ng